Anderson-Shin/anderson-shin.github.io/_statistics/instro stat part3.md

 We arrive at the same result, about 4.7%.
 The formula is a compact and reliable way to structure this kind of reasoning.

-### **A Way of Thinking**
+## **A Way of Thinking**

 Bayes' Formula is more than just an equation; it's a model for learning.
 It shows us how to logically update our initial beliefs $(P(A))$ in the face of new evidence (B) to arrive at a more refined, posterior belief ($P(A∣B)$).
 This principle is the engine behind much of modern data science and artificial intelligence.

-### **Series Conclusion**
+## **Series Conclusion**

 And with that, our journey comes to a close.
 We started by simply setting the stage with sample spaces and events.
 We established the rules of the game with the axioms of probability.
 We then learned how to adjust our views with conditional probability, and finally, we've seen how to reverse our logic to uncover the probability of a cause from its effect.

 I hope this series has helped demystify the world of probability for you.
 It's a field that combines rigorous logic with a deep understanding of uncertainty, and it's a tool that can help us all think more clearly about the world around us.
-Thank you for joining me.